 This hike is not for sissies but it sure is worth it.
 Getting to Hanakapi’ai Beach without slipping on the steep muddy terrain is a feat in itself.
 Many people decide to stop at that point and for good reason.
 The 2-mile trail to the falls feels like it takes a lifetime and there are some moments where you question why you are putting yourself through it.
 Then you get to Hanakapi’ai falls, take a swim in the refreshing pool and it comes back to you.
 This is what Hawaii is all about.

 Side note: you’ll want to wear waterproof hiking shoes for this hike.
 I was very thankful for my KEEN’s that day.

-Ke’e Beach is the Kalalau Trail begins and it makes a fabulous spot to rinse off and snorkel after a long hike.
-We spotted a few interesting fish here that changed colors in attempt to camouflage themselves with the coral.
+Ke’e Beach is where the Kalalau Trail begins and it makes a fabulous spot to rinse off and snorkel after a long hike.

 Ha’ena Beach Park

 This beach is just a few minutes from Ke’e and also offers some great snorkeling.
 We saw our first sea turtle of the trip here!

 This beach is located right next to the St. Regis and requires a 10-minute, mildly strenuous hike to access.
 Parking is very limited (which means there’s usually not a lot of people at the beach) but you can park at the St. Regis as long as you tip the valet.
 If you choose the latter, be sure to take a stroll inside and marvel of the view from the hotel.
 You won’t believe your eyes!